AuReMe/metage2metabo/docs/command.rst

                                     protein association
             -p, --padmet          create padmet files
             -t TARGETS, --targets TARGETS
-                                    Optionnal targets for metabolic analysis, if not used metage2metabo will use the addedvalue of the community --clean               clean PGDBs if already present
+                                    Optional targets for metabolic analysis, if not used metage2metabo will use the addedvalue of the community --clean               clean PGDBs if already present
+            --pwt-xml             use this option to use Pathway Tools xml

 m2m metacom